 - Urban Fantasy

 - Wake Up, Go to School, Save the World

-- Winged Humanoid: The Henshin Hero-style characters all are this trope.
+- Winged Humanoid: The Henshin Hero-style characters all are this trope except their gods.

 - Wunza Plot: See They Fight Crime above.
-But to make it fit the Wunza Plot description (as of chapter 3) - One's an angel with a pistol.
+But to make it fit the Wunza Plot description (as of chapter 3 original) - One's an angel with a pistol.
 One's a devil with a sword.
 Together, they fight crime!

 - Zombie Apocalypse: An arc in the revival, although it isn't so much the undead as students under a spell (but the students are called "zombies" anyway).